vphongph/maidsafe_autonomi/README.md

 cargo run --bin antctl -- local run --build --clean --rewards-address <YOUR_ETHEREUM_ADDRESS>
 ```

-The EVM Network parameters are loaded from the CSV file in your data directory automatically when the `local` option is passed to the `antctl` command.
+The EVM Network parameters are loaded from the CSV file in your data directory automatically when the `local` mode is enabled.

 ##### 4. Verify node status